jonthornton07/kmp-learning/README.md

 ## Overview

 This project is a public repository that I am using to learn KMP.
 I used [Claude](https://claude.ai) to generate me a learning plan of 20 minutes a day.
-Acknowledging that I have some existing knowledge of how mobile stacks work I figured I would ask it to generate me an expeditited version of the learning plan.
+Acknowledging that I have some existing knowledge of how mobile stacks work I figured I would ask it to generate me an expedited version of the learning plan.

 <br>